Shyam-Chen/MJML-Starter/README.md

 ##### Angular, Material and Firebase
 * Bash and Atom
 * Jade, Stylus and CoffeeScript (Linter and Source Maps)
-* Git, NPM, Gulp, PostStylus, Browserify and Browsersync
+* Git, NPM, Gulp, PostStylus, Browserify and BrowserSync

 ##### Angular 2, Material 2 and Firebase 2
 * Bash and Atom
 * Jade, Stylus and TypeScript (Linter and Source Maps)
-* Git, NPM, Gulp, PostStylus, SystemJS, Typings and Browsersync
+* Git, NPM, Gulp, PostStylus, SystemJS, Typings and BrowserSync